Project-Books/book-project/README.md

 # Contributing

 If you wish to contribute (thanks!), please first see the [contributing document](https://github.com/knjk04/book-project/blob/master/CONTRIBUTING.md).
+We work hard to make our project approachable to everyone -- from those to new open source looking to make their first contribution to seasoned developers.

 ## Help